piegope/doc/docs/en/server/dwl/devolutions-web-login-user-interface/side-menu/add-website.md

 Credential Selection
 		</td>
 		<td>
 Select the credential entry that will be used to fetch the credentials for your new website entry. {{ en.DWL }} will only show entries of the Credential Entry type to be linked to your entry.
-The credential entry location must first be selected in the Vault drop-down list.
+The credential entry location must first be selected in the {{ en.VLT }} drop-down list.

 It is also possible to select Prompt on connection to be asked each time you connect.

-This field is only available if Linked (Vault) or Linked (User Vault) is selected in the Credentials drop-down list.
+This field is only available if Linked ({{ en.VLT }}) or Linked ({{ en.UVLT }}) is selected in the Credentials drop-down list.
 		</td>
 	</tr>
 	<tr>
 		<td>
-User vault search credentials
+{{ en.UVLT }} search credentials
 		</td>
 		<td>
 Enter the name of the credential in your {{ en.UVLT }} and {{ en.DWL }} will search in it for the specified name.
 If the field is left empty, when launched, a Credential list will open with all available credentials entries from your {{ en.UVLT }}.

-This field is only available if Find by name (User Vault) is selected in the Credentials drop-down list.
+This field is only available if Find by name ({{ en.UVLT }}) is selected in the Credentials drop-down list.
 		</td>
 	</tr>
 	<tr>